 This is a very popular Stockholm chain which has two or three locations.
-They have vegan options on their menu, or can make som of the vegetarian options vegan.
+They have vegan options on their menu or can make some of the vegetarian options vegan.
 It’s always very popular when I’ve been there for coffee, so you should probably book a table if you want brunch.

 Go for fine dining.
 This is not a vegan restaurant.
-However its a pan-asian fine dining experience perfect for a company of mixed lifestyles/food choices.
-This is Finnish concept brought to Stockholm and they serve a selection of Asian dishes.
+However its a pan-Asian fine dining experience perfect for a company of mixed lifestyles/food choices.
+This is a Finnish concept brought to Stockholm and they serve a selection of Asian dishes.

-Either you can order a dish or the 6 course tasting menu.
+Either you can order a dish or the 6-course tasting menu.
 We did the latter.
 Which included loads of small dishes being sent to the table which we shared among us.
-The staff att Farang was accustomed to veganism and just replaced some dishes on the vegetarian tasting menu with vegan items.
+The staff at Farang was accustomed to veganism and just replaced some dishes on the vegetarian tasting menu with vegan items.

-At first you may think that you wont get full from the size of the sharing plates coming in, but don’t let visuals fool you.
-You will get an incredible amount of food and it actually takes couple of hours to get through everything.
+At first, you may think that you won’t get full from the size of the sharing plates coming in, but don’t let visuals fool you.
+You will get an incredible amount of food and it actually takes a couple of hours to get through everything.

 The dessert was some kind of mind-blowing ice cream made from green herbs.
 I loved it.
-It was something I’ve never tasted as ice cream before and it was very rich and herby.
+It was something I’ve never tasted like ice cream before and it was very rich and herby.

-The service is excellent and very attentive and make sur not to miss the cocktail menu.
+The service is excellent and very attentive and makes sure not to miss the cocktail menu.

 113 53 Stockholm